Welcome to today's edition of the Rush 24-7 podcast.

 Now, current CIA people who've listened to say, ah, this is no big deal.

-This is old hat.
+This is old hack.

 We knew all this.

-This doesn't prove anything.
+This doesn't prove anything leading up to 2003.

-Uh they had this little chat this morning on Good Morning America.
+They had this little chat this morning on Good Morning America.

-But you were saying that that you can see on them that Saddam, surprisingly, is the calm one in the room.
+But you were saying that you can see on them that Saddam, surprisingly, is the calm one in the room.

 Yeah, the foreign minister and all the questions about Saddam's coherence.